Loserville: Productions

 The show was originally created, produced and performed by Youth Music Theatre UK, in 2009, where it played at South Hill Park Arts Centre in Bracknell.
-Bourne is also a patron of Youth Music Theatre UK, along with Ed Sheeran, Peter Duncan and Zoe Wanamaker.
+Bourne is also a patron of Youth Music Theatre, along with Ed Sheeran, Peter Duncan and Zoe Wanamaker.
 The production went on to play at the West Yorkshire Playhouse in Summer 2012, opened at the Garrick Theatre on 17 October 2012, following previews from 1 October.
 It was directed by Steven Dexter, designed by Francis O'Connor, choreographed by Nick Winston, costumes by O'Connor & Stephen Snell, sound by Simon Baker and lighting by Howard Harrison.
 The production was originally set to run until 2 March 2013, but closed early on 5 January 2013.